How to Plan and Budget for Property Taxes.

 It’s also important to understand that bond measures can be added to your property taxes during elections in California.
 This means that everyone, including people that don’t own homes decided how much home owners should be responsible for paying.
 Once measures are voted on the county treasurer handles the rest.

 Once you apply for a mortgage loan some banks require an escrow account and some don’t.
+This is a great question to ask your lender early in the process.

 This means that in addition to your mortgage payment, your bank lender includes another fee that accumulates each month and then they pay your property taxes and insurance with that money.
 The benefit of this is that you aren’t hit with a large expense twice a year when property taxes are due.
 However, you are also trusting that your bank pays this on time and there are no hiccups.
-Doesn’t seem so bad.

 We essentially do the same thing that the bank does, we automatically move a set amount of money each month to a high yield savings account (HYSA).
 This money sits there and earns interest and then when property taxes are due we have the exact amount ready to go.